 Where a complainant wishes to withdraw their complaint, the trust will ask them to confirm this in writing.
 Despite the complaint having been withdrawn, the trust and school will still take the complainant's voice seriously and attempt to avoid causing similar distress to others in the future.
 The trust and school will not under any circumstances ask or pressure an individual to withdraw a complaint.

-vii) Record keeping
+viii.
+Record keeping

-A written record will be kept of all formal complaints that are made, regardless of the stage at which they are resolved, including any action taken by the trust as a result of those complaints, whether they are upheld or not.
+A written record will be kept of all formal complaints that are made, regardless of the stage at which they are resolved.
+This shall detail the following: